 U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ)

-Grants to USA and territories IHEs to support STEM doctoral candidates to carry out research related to the criminal justice system.
+Grants to USA and territories IHEs to support STEM doctoral candidates in carrying out research related to the criminal justice system.
 Applicants are advised to verify or create the required registrations well in advance of the deadline date.
-This program supports graduate-level research in science, technology, engineering or mathematics that provides solutions to prevent and control crime, and ensure the fair and impartial administration of criminal justice in the United States.
+This program supports graduate-level research in science, technology, engineering or mathematics that provides solutions to prevent and control crime and ensure the fair and impartial administration of criminal justice in the United States.
 Awards are anticipated to be made to successful applicant institutions in the form of grants to cover fellowships for the sponsored doctoral students.

 The Graduate Research Fellowship in Science, Technology, Engineering, and Mathematics (GRF-STEM) program provides awards to accredited academic institutions to support graduate research leading to doctoral degrees in topic areas that are relevant to preventing and controlling crime, and ensuring the fair and impartial administration of criminal justice in the United States.
 Applicant academic institutions sponsoring doctoral students are eligible to apply only if:

 1. The doctoral student’s degree program is in a science, technology, engineering, or mathematics (STEM) discipline; and